stakefish/stanley-ipkiss/README.md

 ## Workflow

 GitHub needs a `ACCESS_TOKEN` secret to use in your workflow.
-Before you start please create an encrypted secret for your project by following the steps below.
+Before you start please create an encrypted secret for your [project](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

-1. On GitHub, navigate to the main page of the repository
-2. Under your repository name, click _Settings_
-3. In the left sidebar, click _Secrets_
-4. Click _New repository secret_
-5. Type `ACCESS_TOKEN` the Name input box
-6. Enter the value for your secret
-7. Click Add secret

-The following steps occur when code is pushed:
+When code is pushed or a pull request is raised the following steps occur:

 1. Install
 2. Code style and type checking